filipemerker/Mloader/README.md

 Aren't you sick and tired of loading your image files inline?
 By doing this, your DOM become super-heavy and no animation ever will be soft and smooth at the very loading of the document.

--> What this plugin does is receive a list of images from a jQuery selector or an Array, download them out of DOM, put them in cache, and then, fire some callbacks to put them in the DOM.
+-> What this plugin does is receive a list of images urls from a jQuery selector or an Array, download them out of DOM, put them in cache, and then, fire some callbacks to put them in the DOM.
 -> Even if you don't use the build-in callbacks, after loading them, you have them on cache, now, just do your magic.
 <hr />
 -> Easy like that <br />